 Regarding the use of tort law to regulate zero-day attacks, tort law would protect researchers who research vulnerabilities and zero-day attacks while also helping to guide malicious actors into compliance.
 His point was that if we continue to criminalize and expand upon the computer laws, malicious actors will only go deeper into the dark web and become even more anonymous, thus making the prosecution even more challenging (Emery, 2017).

 I am also glad that he mentioned the safe harbor laws protecting researchers because it's something that I had not considered.
 He stated that the researchers in this field are likely to continue their work if they do not fear criminal liabilities.
 Fewer researchers will result in our country being less secure.
-For this reason, it is crucial not to broaden criminal law but rather to turn to tort law (Emery, 2017)
+For this reason, it is crucial not to broaden criminal law but rather to turn to tort law (Emery, 2017).

 I found his arguments compelling.
 Consider that as things are today, there are few researchers in this field.
 If new talent is turned off, then it will be to the detriment of our national security.